geopandas/geopandas/doc/source/docs/user_guide/set_operations.rst

     groceries.plot();

-To select only the portion of boroughs within 1km of a grocery, specify the ``how`` option to be "intersect", which creates a new set of polygons where these two layers overlap:
+To select only the portion of community areas within 1km of a grocery, specify the ``how`` option to be "intersect", which creates a new set of polygons where these two layers overlap:

 .. ipython:: python